Plating: An effective Surface Finishing Approach

 Surface finishing of CNC machined parts is a vital process in terms of functionality, durability, and appearance.
 The as-machined finish is not acceptable for most applications and requires post-processing stages.

 Numerous surface finishing approaches can be applied for CNC-machined parts based on the material and finishing requirements.
 The typical finishing process includes sandblasting, Plating, polishing, and painting.
-However, this article will discuss the different plating processes and their importance.
+And in this article, we will discuss the different plating processes and their importance.

 What is a Plating Finish?